Jacob-Pickard/Quiz-App/README.md

     - Features
         [X] Host the leaderboard in an API with usernames being a max of 3 characters to prevent abuse?
         [X] Base 5-10 points for getting a question correct, on top of a bonus for time reminaing?
-        [X] Maybe clarify the rules for the games and scoring [X] Clarify the time remaning to be only for points [?]
+        [?]
 Progress bar similar to david's quizzing app.
         [?]
 Add some info on each topic to show how many questions there are before you begin.
         [2] A prompt before a quiz begins to ask the user if they are ready to begin, instead of throwing them straight into the quiz.
-        [3] Maybe adding feedback on the questions so that the user understands why they are correct/incorrect [3] More categories?
+        [3] More categories?
         [1] Better name for the website
         [3] Sound effects?